Ecogenomics/GTDBTk/README.md

 ## Announcements

+**Note (Nov 15, 2019)**:
+* GTDB-Tk v0.3.3 has been released (**we recommend all users update to this version**)
+    * A bug has been fixed which affected `classify` and `classify_wf` when using the `--batchfile` argument, iff the genome name was different from the fasta file name.
+This resulted in genome taxonomy being derived from tree topology instead of ANI (i.e. no species was assigned).

 **Note (Nov 08, 2019)**:
 * Python 2 is reaching [end of life](https://pythonclock.org/) on January 1, 2020
     * GTDB-Tk will be ported to Python 3 to accommodate deprecation of Python 2.